 Add mulch.
 Putting mulch around all of your plants not only helps control weeds, but it’ll help retain moisture by putting a barrier between the soil and the hot air.
 So if you haven’t mulched already, do so before you leave.
 Good options include wheat straw, pine straw, finely ground pine bark (also known as soil conditioner), and leaf compost.

 Draft a garden assistant.
 Nothing can replace having a pair of actual eyes on the garden.
-Make a deal with a trustworthy friend or neighbor: They agree to care for the garden on a daily basis (watering, weeding, looking for problems, etc.), and in return they get to take home everything that’s ready to harvest.
-Ask them to text you photos of anything suspicious (a strange bug, a spot on a leaf), and have them over a couple of times before you leave to shadow you as you tend the garden.
+Make a deal with a trustworthy friend or neighbor: They agree to care for the garden on a daily basis (watering, weeding, looking for problems, etc.) In return, they get to take home everything that’s ready to harvest.
+Ask them to text you photos of anything suspicious (a strange bug, a spot on a leaf).
+Have them over a couple of times before you leave to shadow you as you tend the garden.

 Feed the plants.
 Give your garden an extra helping of nutrients pre-trip.
 Use liquid fertilizer for a quick boost, and also give a dose of granular fertilizer if you plan to be gone more than a week.
 Be sure to follow the application directions on the package.